Managed IT

 Issues With the Break/Fix Model

-While older-generation IT systems were less complex, in-house teams still needed specialists to configure networks, monitor security, and ensure application uptime.
+While older generation IT systems were less complex, in-house teams still needed specialists to configure networks, monitor security, and ensure application uptime.

-With networks becoming increasingly complex and the protection of data more important than ever, however, this touch-and-go approach became less effective and businesses wanted to see more from their partners.
+With networks becoming increasingly complex and the protection of data more important than ever, however, this touch-and-go approach became less effective and businesses wanted to see more from their strategic partners.

-Low Cost-Effectiveness
+Low Cost-Efficiency

-Additionally, break/fix service companies have an incentive to take longer to fix a problem and drive up the number of calls as it’s their primary revenue source.
+The department has to make sacrifices, and upgrade cycles are prone to stagnate if issues take longer to resolve.
+Break/fix service companies also have an incentive to take longer to fix a problem and drive up the number of hours worked on the account, as it becomes the primary revenue source.

-Since they handle every issue on a case-by-case basis, the callout fees are the only consistent expense the organization knows about upfront, and everything else only becomes clear only after receiving the final invoice.
+As they handle every issue on a case-by-case basis, the callout fees are the only consistent expense the organization knows about upfront, and everything else only becomes clear only after receiving the final invoice.

 Lack of Incentive to Optimize IT Infrastructure